msarajam/backedn-exercise/README.md

 1. Commit your changes.
 2. Run `make bundle`.
-3. Upload `backed-exercise.bundle` to the Google Drive folder that you were invited to by Upbound.
+3. Upload `backed-exercise_completed.bundle` to the Google Drive folder that you were invited to by Upbound.

 ## Questions?